Looking for ways to reduce car insurance costs? Then take a look at the ten steps below to reduce your premiums and

-Adding another driver to your policy can reduce car insurance cost.
+Adding another driver to your policy can reduce car insurance costs.
 Of course, this does depend on the other driver as somebody with a poor driving history will have a negative effect.
 However, when you’re on a comparison site, try adding a named driver to see if your costs reduce.

 Get the mileage right

 Because I was never sure, I used to write down that I covered 10000 miles a year in my car.
 I thought that it was better to be safe than sorry.
 However, I found out that I was driving only around 6000 miles a year, so I was paying for more than I needed.
 If you’re unsure how many miles you drive, check your MOT certificates as they should have the mileage of your car every year.

 Increase your voluntary excess

 The excess is the amount you pay out if you have to make a claim in the event of an accident.
 It will reduce car insurance costs if you increase the amount of excess you pay.
 And if the accident is not your fault, you can usually reclaim the excess.

 Try a different job title

 I have a friend who works for Border Force.
 When inputting what she did for a living, Customs Officer quotes came back cheaper than if she wrote Border Force.
 This article shows how much of a difference job titles can make.

 If possible, try not to pay monthly.
 Insurance companies tend to charge you extra if you pay in installments and the APR isn’t low.
 It may even be cheaper to pay with a credit card if you’re able to pay the balance off within a couple of months.